chiefbean/Vulnerable-Web-App/README.md

 # Vulnerable-Web-App
 Web app that is vulnerable to SQL-Injection and XSS attacks.

-Add text data to template.html
+Add text data to template.php

 ---